 Jon has argued in the United States Courts of Appeals for the Second Circuit, Third Circuit, Fourth Circuit, Sixth Circuit, Seventh Circuit, Eighth Circuit, Ninth Circuit, Tenth Circuit, Eleventh Circuit, D.C.
 Circuit, and Federal Circuit.
 He has also argued six en banc appeals in the Second, Sixth, Ninth, and D.C.
 Circuits, winning all of them.
-Jon was recently honored as one of The Best Lawyers in America (2014 ed.) for his Appellate practice, and in 2012, Law360 named him one of the top five “Rising Stars” in appellate litigation.
+Jon was recently honored as one of The Best Lawyers in America (2014-2015 eds.) for his Appellate practice, and in 2012, Law360 named him one of the top five “Rising Stars” in appellate litigation.

 Prior to joining Sidley as a partner, Jon was a Deputy Assistant Attorney General in the United States Department of Justice (DOJ).
 He ascended to that position at age 32, and at age 34, he became the youngest head of DOJ’s civil appellate litigation.
 He also managed over 200 district court and appellate litigators in the Division’s Office of Immigration Litigation.
 Previously, he clerked on the United States Supreme Court for Justice Clarence Thomas.